2018 FIVB Men's Volleyball Challenger Cup qualification

-The 2018 FIVB Volleyball Men's Challenger Cup qualification was a series of tournaments to decide teams which played in the 2018 FIVB Volleyball Men's Challenger Cup.
+The 2018 FIVB Men's Volleyball Challenger Cup qualification was a series of tournaments held to decide which teams would play in the 2018 FIVB Men's Volleyball Challenger Cup.
 The 2018 Challenger Cup featured 6 teams.
 Only one place was allocated to the hosts.
 The remaining 5 places were determined by a qualification process, in which entrants from among the other teams from the five FIVB confederations competed.